capital-G/supercollider-wiki/git-workflow-and-guidelines.md

 ## Guidelines for pull request authors ##

-*this section is kind of in a proposal state, so it's not necessarily enforced*

-**Documentation.** New features and behavior changes should be accompanied with documentation.

-**Unit tests.**
+**A good title and description in GitHub.** Code review is a drag.
+If you want your work reviewed and discussed in a timely manner, it's really important that you make things as painless and clear as possible for anyone who reviews your work.
+Even if your PR builds on prior discussions, you should recap for people who haven't been following along.

 **Clean commit history.**

-**A good title and description in GitHub.**
+**Documentation (as necessary).** New features and behavior changes should be accompanied with documentation.

+**Unit tests (as necessary).**

+### Other tips ###

+**Open PRs when they are truly ready for review.** The list of open PRs is intended to be the SC "workspace," the list of patches that are currently being worked on and discussed.
+Cluttering it with incomplete work makes the pull requests page overwhelming to look at.

+**Break a large project into bite-sized chunks.** Several small PRs will get merged much faster than one big one.

 ## Releasing ##